ddevanir/Real-time-data-visualization-and-aggregation/README.md

     }
 }

->> ./kibana-5.4.1-darwin-x86_64/config/kibana.yml uncomment elasticsearch.url: "http://localhost:9200" in line 21.
+./kibana-5.4.1-darwin-x86_64/config/kibana.yml uncomment elasticsearch.url: "http://localhost:9200" in line 21.
 This will connect kibana with elasticsearch

 Setup details:
-1) run kafka on your mac.
+1) run kafka on your Mac.
-no need to create topic in prior. just run. but run kafka version : kafka_2.11-0.10.1.0
+no need to create topic in prior. just run. but run kafka version: kafka_2.11-0.10.1.0
 2) start driver which will push data to kafka
 3) start master node
 4) start one worker node with cmd line argument as newtraffic
 5) start one worker node with cmd line argument as newweather
-6) Data will be pushed to elastic cloud.
+6) Data will be pushed to the elastic cloud.
 7) To verify step 6, run the below queries on traffic and airweather indices, you should be able to see an increase in the document count.

 GET airweather/_search